 The Best New Music, Artists and Bands for 2021

-Which new acts should you listening to over the next twelve months?
+Which new acts should you listening to over the next few months?
 Here are the 10 artists John Kennedy - The Most Trusted Man In Music - will be championing in 2021.

 Find out more about the best new music for 2021, plus listen to our pick of the acts right here…

 2020 may have been a false start for most people, but for Beatrice Laus, it was the year her career started to take off.
 The 20 year old singer-songwriter capitalised on her successful series of EPs with her first full-length album, Fake It Flowers, issued in October 2020.